-At BPA, the health, happiness and safety of each student is paramount.
+At Brentside Primary, the health, happiness and safety of each student is paramount.
 Our PSHE curriculum is driven with these focuses in mind, and we aim to provide opportunities whereby children are encouraged to grow into independent and respectful members of society.
-Our school values include kindness, respect, responsibility, creativity, learning and resilience and have been created by the students.
-These values steer our school in a direction that reflects a shared vision amongst students, staff and community.

-Curriculum Impact is measured by pupil voice, soft impact, planning, monitoring of displays, lesson learning walks, and discussions with all stakeholders, i.e. pupils, parents and staff.
-Especially where SRE is concerned, our priority is ensuring that all parents understand and can support their children at home, in the hope of extending and building on the learning children do at school.
+Curriculum impact is measured by pupil voice, soft impact, planning, monitoring of displays, lesson learning walks, and discussions with all stakeholders, i.e. pupils, parents and staff.
+Where RHE is concerned, our priority is ensuring that all parents understand what their child is learning and can support them at home.
+It is hoped that through this they will be able to extend and build on the learning children do at school.
 Parents are consulted on and have a voice in how and what their children learn.
-Since PSHE is a unique subject, we make sure that success in this area comes through open lines of communication between all members involved.
+Success in this area comes through open lines of communication between all members involved.
 Observing the happiness and health of all students is ultimately our number one priority.

-PSHE / RSE - New curriculum – the facts
+PSHE / RHE - New Curriculum - the facts

 Schools in Birmingham were delivering an additional curriculum.
 We will not be delivering this curriculum.
 We will be delivering the same curriculum as other primary schools in Ealing.
 We will not be using videos to deliver lessons.
 Content will be age appropriate and child friendly.
 All resources will be shared with parents.